How to manage online group work

 Meetings can be set up and managed from your Google Calendar and it is quick and easy to use.

-Access the Google Meet Guidance for students
+Access the Google Meet guidance for students (login required)

 Google Chat (linked to your University of Sheffield account)